Career HubResume

 3 key takeaways

-• The purpose of a resume is to help job seekers make a strong first impression and allow employers to assess a candidate’s fit quickly.
+• Learn the primary purpose of a resume, which is to help job seekers make a strong first impression and allow employers to assess each candidate’s fit quickly.

-• If you're looking to write a resume, you can make one for free with Teal's AI Resume Builder.
+• See how you can make a resume for free with Teal's Resume Builder.

 What is the purpose of a resume?